Winter Moods: Biography

+Awards

 Over the years Winter Moods garnered several awards.
 The band was voted as the Best Band at six editions of the Malta Music Awards (1997, 2001, 2003, 2007, 2008, 2010).
-In 2007 Winter Moods received the Best Song award for their timeless hit ‘Marigold’ and again in 2010 for their hit song 'My Neverland'.
+In 2007 Winter Moods received the Best Song award for their single ‘Marigold’ and again in 2010 for their song 'My Neverland'.
 Ivan Grech twice won the award for Best Song Writer, in 2007 and 2010.
 In 2008 the band was awarded the Legends Award – the first time such an award was handed out.

-During the Bay Music Awards 2004 Winter Moods were awarded the Icon Award for their ongoing contribution to the Maltese music scene and for the success their countless singles have had on 89.7 Bay.
+During the Bay Music Awards 2004 Winter Moods were awarded the Icon Award for their ongoing contribution to the Maltese music scene and for the success their singles have had on 89.7 Bay.
 During the Bay Music Awards 2005 the band won best single of the year award for ‘Closer’ and the best single of all time award for ‘Everyday Song’.
 In 2007 the band garnered a further three BMAs this time for Best Band, Best Song (Marigold) and the Viewers’ Choice.